 Travelling past the knee and into the leg, we meet another set of important nerves particular to this region: common fibular/peroneal nerve, superficial fibular/peroneal, deep fibular/peroneal, and tibial nerves.The common fibular nerve is actually a branch of the sciatic nerve.
 It innervates the knee via three articular branches and the skin of the posterolateral surface of the leg via its lateral sural cutaneous branch.
 The nerve then splits into its superficial and deep branches which innervate the lateral and anterior compartments of the leg, respectively.
 The superficial branch also supplies the skin over the dorsum of the foot.

 The tibial nerve is the second branch of the sciatic nerve and innervates the posterior compartment muscles of the leg: gastrocnemius, popliteus, soleus, plantaris, tibialis posterior, flexor digitorum longus, and flexor hallucis longus.

-Watch the following video to learn more about the nerves of the leg and knee.
+Click on the following study unit to learn more about the nerves of the leg and knee.

 Ankle and foot

 The ankle region is innervated by articular branches of the tibial and deep fibular nerves.